cholojuanito/twitter-clone/README.md

 # twitter-clone | Twitter Clone
 A Twitter clone written in Flutter and that uses various Amazon Web Services.
-I made it for my Software Design and Testing course.

 # Design Patterns Utilized
 * Observer